jersonjarvin/jersonjarvin/README.md

 ✔️ knowledge in architectures based on microservices en NodeJs and C# .Net.

+- 💬 Ask me about anything, I am happy to help;
 - 👋 Hi, I’m @jersonjarvin
 - 👀 I’m interested in ...
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...

 <!---
 jersonjarvin/jersonjarvin is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.